Settings

 Settings (in the More tab) is where you tailor Cachly to how you cache.
 The screen is searchable — type in the search box at the top to jump to an option by name — and is organized into the categories below.

-How Settings is organized
+How Settings Is Organized

 The Settings root screen lists twelve categories: Cachly Pro, Users, General, Map Options & Navigation, Caches & Waypoints, Logs, Templates, Proximity Alert, Trackables, Highlighting, Imports & Pocket Queries and Dark Mode.
 Each is covered below.